Alchemy17/password-locker/README.md

 # What the app does

-* To create an account with details - log in and password
+* Creates an account with a log-in and password
-* Generate a password for a new credential
+* Generates a password for a new credential
-* Store existing login credentials
+* Stores existing login credentials

 ## Prerequisites
 * Python3.6

 # How it works

-#### A user simply creates an account then log in to store exiting credentials and their passwords or ask the system to generate a random password for them
+#### A user simply creates an account then logs in to store existing credentials and their passwords or ask the system to generate a random password for them

 # Technologies Used